RevealBi/Documentation/docs/user/tutorials-text-view.md

 Text views display information in a key-value pattern, but **they only display the first row of data paired with a column's label**.
-You can, however, add filters to make sure Slingshot displays the row you need.
+You can, however, add filters to make sure Reveal displays the row you need.

 ## Sample Data Source